October 2017 - thank you to the Fixed Income team at Aberdeen Standard for their

 May 2017 - a reading room is being constructed in Ruboni village using the “community

-is expected to be completed in summer 2018.
+pot” budget.
+Completion is expected in summer 2018.

 January 2017 - we are now in our tenth year of the child sponsorship programme and